top of page

 Elsa learning about levers, weight and counting.

-Now five years on, with two daughters, I've finally conceded defeat.
+Now several years on, with two daughters, I've finally conceded defeat.

 However one thing I've realised is that stopping my daughters from liking a colour or a type of fiction isn't what I should be focusing on to increase equality.